anchore/grype/test/quality/README.md

 The label comparison results are used to determine a pass/fail result, specifically with the following criteria:

- - fail when current grype F1 score drops below last grype release F1 score (or F1 score is indeterminate)
+ - fail when current griffon F1 score drops below last griffon release F1 score (or F1 score is indeterminate)
- - fail when the indeterminate matches % > 10% in the current grype results
+ - fail when the indeterminate matches % > 10% in the current griffon results
- - fail when there is a rise in FNs relative to the results from the last grype release
+ - fail when there is a rise in FNs relative to the results from the last griffon release
  - otherwise, pass